TomSumner28/merchant-data/README.md

 - **Knowledge Base** – placeholder for documentation
 - **Asset Creation** – placeholder for creative tools
 - **Email Dashboard** – example stats for team email activity
+- **External Tools** – shortcuts to finance, admin and sales platforms

 Use the toggle button in the header to switch between light and dark modes.